ziotom78/raytracing_course/tomasi-ray-tracing-04a.md

 # How to "Use" a License?

--   The [Open Source Initiative](https://opensource.org/) website provides a template for various licenses, and the EU provides an [interactive](https://joinup.ec.europa.eu/collection/eupl/solution/joinup-licensing-assistant/jla-find-and-compare-software-licenses) one!
+-   The [Open Source Initiative](https://opensource.org/) website provides a template for various licenses, and the EU provides an [interactive](https://joinup.ec.europa.eu/collection/eupl/solution/joinup-licensing-assistant/jla-find-and-compare-software-licenses) way to pick one of them!

 -   To apply a license to your code, you must take the following steps:

     1. Choose the license.
-We take the EUPL 1.2 as an example, described on the [OSI](https://opensource.org/license/eupl-1-2) website.
+We take the EUPL 1.2 as an example (see [OSI](https://opensource.org/license/eupl-1-2)).
     2. The website <https://license.md> provides the text of various open-source licenses in text or Markdown format.
 From this site, you can download the text of the [EUPL 1.2](https://license.md/licenses/european-union-public-license-1-2/), which we use as an example.
     3. Save the license text in the file `LICENSE` (if it is in ASCII format) or `LICENSE.md` (if it is in Markdown) inside your repository.
     4. Most licenses recommend including a short text in a comment at the top of *every* source file in your repository.